MichaelPHartmann/FinMesh/README.md

 ## Purpose
 ---
 The purpose of this package and its sub-packages was originally to practice interacting with API data.
-With thrid-party API packages there is always the risk of outages or bugs.
+With third-party API packages there is always the risk of outages or bugs.
 In building the original IEX wrapper we sought to build something easy to understand and use, that can be updated quickly and accurately.

 With the addition of the US Federal data the opportunity arose to create a package that could deliver all sorts of economic and security data from one place.
 In doing so we hope to create a low-barrier way for beginners to play with large and very useful data sets.